devsoc-unsw/bridges/docs/CONTRIBUTING.md

 - be prefixed with the type of change and the scope.

 To view more documentation and examples on good commit naming see [Conventional Commit Messages](https://gist.github.com/qoomon/5dfcdf8eec66a051ecd85625518cfd13).

+### Code Conventions

+This repository sets up formatting, linting typechecking and dockerisation tests for pull request to the main branch.
+To ensure that your code always passes these tests you can run each of the checks manually.
+View [ci.yml](../.github/workflows/ci.yml) to see all the commands run.

+In short you should run the following:

+- ensure that `pnpm run style` and `pnpm run typecheck` output no errors for both the `server/` and `client/` directories.
+- ensure that `docker compose up server-prod client-prod` from the root directory correctly builds and runs the containers.

 ## Docker Tips